 For VoIP to run seamlessly you will need to ensure you have the capacity to integrate it without sacrificing the bandwidth you currently have.

-Here we will outline the five key things that have an effect on leased line prices plus a summary.
+Here we will outline the five key areas that have an effect on a quotation plus a summary.

 So How Do I Get The Best Pricing?

 The first place to start is to obtain quotes from a carrier independent supplier.
 This is where you will find the best leased line pricing as these suppliers are not tied to one carrier such as BT.
 They are able to use different carriers, so therefore they are able to provide more competitive prices.

 For example, if BT already have a physical presence near to where you are then obtaining pricing from a supplier that only deals with Virgin will not be cost effective.
 The Virgin supplier would have to use a tail from BT bumping up the price for delivery of the service.
 Alternatively, a carrier independent supplier that deals with Virgin and BT will make use of a BT line and potentially save you thousands of pounds in installation charges and monthly costs.

 When you take into account there are over 40 carriers, what you need is a supplier like 2Connect that can obtain pricing from all of these.
 As competition is fierce, we are able to provide you with the best leased line prices on the market.